yamcs/yamcs-studio/README.md

 ### Eclipse Development

 Yamcs Studio is developed via 'Eclipse for RCP and RAP developers'.
-The big advantage over the headless build is that Eclipse can launch snapshot copies of Yamcs Studio in seconds instead of minutes.
+The advantage over the headless build is that Eclipse can launch snapshot copies of Yamcs Studio in seconds instead of minutes.
 Follow these steps to prepare your Eclipse development environment:

 - Ensure you successfully ran the headless build first, because this will generate artefacts needed in the Eclipse build.